VladRico/apache2_BackdoorMod/README.md

 ### Ping module
 The endpoint `http[s]://<TARGET>/ping` tells you if the module is currently working.

+# Known Issues

+### SOCKS5 proxy on non-systemd builds — DNS resolution
+On non-systemd builds (tested on Alpine), the SOCKS5 proxy fails to resolve hostnames when using `socks5h://` (remote DNS resolution).
+The proxy accepts the connection but closes it before completing the SOCKS handshake.
+Using `socks5://` (local DNS resolution via curl) keeps the proxy alive but may return `ENETUNREACH` depending on the network configuration.

+The proxy **works correctly on non-systemd builds when targeting IP addresses directly** (no DNS resolution involved).

+**Root cause:** `getaddrinfo()` behavior differs between glibc and musl when resolving hostnames for outbound connections.
+Further investigation is ongoing.

+**Workaround:** Use `socks5://` instead of `socks5h://` and resolve hostnames on the client side.
+On systemd builds (tested on Debian) the proxy works without issues.

 # Notes
 Apache2 Module Backdoor is inspired from Ringbuilder, created by Juan Manuel Fernandez ([@TheXC3LL](https://twitter.com/TheXC3LL))
 More info about Ringbuilder: